 The Core Curriculum Committee (CCC), a subcommittee of the University Undergraduate Programs Committee (UUPC), oversees the development, implementation, and assessment of the Intellectual Foundations Program which was revised in spring 2015.
 The CCC includes three representatives from the Dorothy F. Schmidt College of Arts and Letters, two representatives from the Charles E. Schmidt College of Science, and one representative from each of the other colleges offering undergraduate degrees.
 The Dean of Undergraduate Studies chairs the committee and is a non-voting member of the CCC as well as the Director of Assessment for Undergraduate Studies.
 The CCC reviews courses for inclusion in the Intellectual Foundations Program.
 Please click here for the submission procedures.

 Learning outcomes are associated with each category of the Intellectual Foundations Program.
 Faculty are required to provide the Core Curriculum Committee a yearly report on IFP student learning outcomes in their course(s).
 The method used to evaluate student performance on course learning outcomes is entirely at the discretion of the instructor, as long as they can report the number of students who met each of the required outcomes.
 A procedural manual for testing and reporting IFP student learning data can be found through a hot-link below.

-assist faculty in creating a successful assessment plan for their IFP course(s), the following resources are provided below.
+Faculty Resources - to assist faculty in creating a successful assessment plan for their IFP course(s), the following resources are provided below.

 A procedural manual for testing and reporting IFP student learning data.
 This will answer the "who, why, how and what" of evaluating your IFP course(s).